the wing of a plane flying over Hartsfield Jackson International Airport

 Speaking of credit cards, I’m always a bit surprised to hear people say they travel with only one credit card.
 Okay, but what happens when for some reason that one card doesn’t work?
 I’ve had that happen.
 In fact, I’m sure we’ve all had that happen.

-Or what will you do when you return from vacation with a maxxed out card – again no shame, we’ve probably all been there too – and unexpected expenses, like flight cancellations arise, how will you cover them?
+Or what will you do when you return from vacation with a maxxed out card – again no shame.
+We’ve probably all been there too and unexpected expenses, like flight cancellations arise, how will you cover them?
 Having an extra emergency credit card to help manage the crisis until you can recover your losses from the airline or travel insurance is invaluable.

 5. Join the Airline’s Frequent Flyer Program

-Being a member of an airline’s frequent flyer program can prove to be very helpful when facing flight cancellations or even a delayed flight.
+Being a member of an airline’s frequent flyer program can prove to be pretty helpful when facing flight cancellations or even a delayed flight.
 Membership gives you a bit more clout.
-Showing that you care enough to join their program and fly with them goes a long way in getting better support and help from customer service.
+Showing that you care enough to join their program and fly with them goes a long way in getting support and help from customer service.

 6. Use the Airline’s App